a top-10 low residency MFA program

 —Poets & Writers, year after year after year

 The Spalding low residency MFA in Writing Program offers

 - An intellectually stimulating and emotionally supportive educational experience

 - Unparalleled flexibility and individually tailored graduate study

 - A diverse and close-knit community of faculty and students

-Our brief-residency program
+Our low residency MFA program